fenio/k3s-synology/README.md

 And here goes explanation why.

-Starting from 1.20.x k3s/kubernetes requires CGROUP PIDS Starting from 1.18.x k3s/kubernetes needs SECCOMP which in theory can be compiled in even on 3.10.x kernel but I didn't have time to work on that yet.
+Starting from 1.20.x k3s/kubernetes requires CGROUP PIDS which doesn't exist on kernel 3.10.x

+Starting from 1.18.x k3s/kubernetes needs SECCOMP which in theory can be compiled in even on 3.10.x kernel but I didn't have time to work on that yet.

 ### actual installation

 root@synology:~# curl -sfL https://get.k3s.io | INSTALL_K3S_VERSION=v1.17.17+k3s1  sh -

 # kudos / thanks